Logo Carenity

 For snacks, we love making Greek yogurt with berries and a bit of nuts on top – it’s quick and satisfying.
 Also, try making bread with flaxseed or chia seeds for extra fiber.

 I’ve been cooking more lately and wanted to find out if shepherd's pie is good for diabetics.
-Is shepherd’s pie good for type 2 diabetics?
-Type 2 diabetic patients may experience abnormal blood sugar spikes (which can cause damage to nerves, organs, and blood vessels) as a result of the insulin not being utilized as it should.
+[This content has been moderated by an administrator] Type 2 diabetic patients may experience abnormal blood sugar spikes (which can cause damage to nerves, organs, and blood vessels) as a result of the insulin not being utilized as it should.
 Hence, there is a need for a balanced diet rich in fats, proteins, and fiber from complex carbs for effective management of the condition, and shepherd’s pie is one such dish.
 I recommend reading the article Is shepherd's pie good for diabetics? to get more details.

 asaan32